paranext/usfm-tools/README.md

 TODO: adjust README based on new changes
 - Skip the definition if all `ref`s pointing to it are pointing to it via `usfm:alt` attribute instead of `name` (`FigureTwo`)
 - [markerType] note when the marker shouldn't have a `style` attribute
+  - If the element has no `style` attribute, the marker shouldn't either.
+    - Do not consider the marker type to have no `style` attribute if all `ref`s pointing to it have `usfm:ignore="true"`, meaning it is just listing attributes that indicate the whole marker should not be output to USFM
 - Need to look in `ref` tags in `element` and check if `define` has first child `attribute` or `optional` then `attribute` (`category`, `closed`)
 - [marker] ignore when translating to USFM
+  - If all `ref`s pointing to it have `usfm:ignore="true"`, ignore the entire marker when translating to usfm if `attribute`s listed in the `markerType` are present (chapter and verse `eid`)
   - If `attribute` `name` has `ns="<not-empty>"` on it
   - If its `attribute` has `usfm:ignore="true"` or any `usfm:match` in the attribute has `noout="true"` attribute on it (`attribute` - chapter and verse `sid`, `closed`)
   - If it is `vid` on `para` or `table` (probably should have ignore set)